Skip to Content

 Subscribe to a table for real-time change notifications:

-SUBSCRIBE TO <namespace>.<table_name> [WHERE <condition>] [OPTIONS (last_rows=<n>, batch_size=<n>, from_seq_id=<n>)];
+SUBSCRIBE TO <namespace>.<table_name> [WHERE <condition>] [OPTIONS (last_rows=<n>, batch_size=<n>, from=<n>)];

 Options